sibineejokela/Store_Data_May2020/Project_Summary.md

 #### Products by Weekday

 Since we lack complete data for the full years of 2018 and 2020, 2019 was used to get a snapshot for top revenue earning products by weekday.
-This data can be used to determine what items to feature both instore and on digital marketing platforms.
-Additionally, this data can be used to curate mystery boxes to contain best selling products or determining when to hold sales and which products to include in these sales.
+This data can be used to determine what items to feature both in-store and on digital marketing platforms.
+Additionally, this data can be used to curate mystery boxes to contain best selling products or determine when to hold sales and which products to include in these sales.

 Looking at specific items helps further explore these ideas.
-A few key observations are that Poketo Angie Weekender Bags and plants bring in most revenue Friday-Sunday, workshops sell in-person more on Wednesdays, and goal-setting items are top revenue earners on Mondays.
+A few key observations are that Poketo Angie Weekender Bags and plants bring in most revenue Friday-Sunday, workshops sell in-person more on Wednesday, and goal-setting items are top revenue earners on Monday.
 The Nuuna Hot Hot Dot A5, The 90 Day Gratitude Journal, and Resilient Management are other products that are top revenue earners for multiple days of the week.
-These three products would be good items to feature both instore and online.
-Smaller items to feature or add to mystery boxes include frixion pens or le pens.
-As previously mentioned, MiGoals Goals Journal and Goal Tracker Packs are top revenue earners on Mondays.
+These three products would be good items to feature both in-store and online.
+Smaller items to feature or add to mystery boxes include frixion pens and le pens.
+As previously mentioned, the MiGoals Goals Journal and Goal Tracker Packs are top revenue earners on Mondays.
 The company may consider running a sale on goal-setting items on a Monday in the future.

 ![Top Ten Products for each Weekday 2019](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Products_Weekday.png)

 When considering all days of the week together, the top ten revenue earning products in 2019 are as shown below.
-As previously mentioned, the Build-a-Notebook products were excluded in analysis above due to incorrect profit and sales data.
-It has been included here because isolated single products do not face the same flaws in the data as the BAN section considered as a whole.
-From this individual product analysis, one can see how well the $36 Build-a-Notebook sells as it is the second revenue earner when all days of the week are considered and is also in the top ten revenues every day (as shown above).
+As previously mentioned, the Build-a-Notebook products were excluded from earlier analysis due to incorrect profit and sales data.
+It has been included here because isolated single products do not face the same flaws in the data as the BAN section does when considered as a whole.
+From this individual product analysis, one can see how well the $36 Build-a-Notebook sells as it is the second revenue earner when all days of the week are considered and is also in the top ten revenue earning product list every day (as shown above).

 <!-- ![Top Ten Products 2019](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Products_All.png) -->
 <img src="https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Products_All.png" width="600">

 ## Summary

-Overall, the following insights can be gathered from the analysis discussed above:
+The following insights are a quick snapshot of the discussion above:
-* avg YOY growth
-* Store Hours
-* Focus Time
-* Focus & travel sections
-* Top sections by top products
-* Individual products
+* *Year-Over-Year growth* was **61% in 2019** (considering June - December) and **48% in 2020** (considering January - February)
+* *Highest sales* occured between **12pm - 2pm** and again from **4pm - 6pm** with slight variation between years (2018 - 2020)
+* Employees will be likely be least interrupted between 3pm - 4pm and therefore should plan *focus tasks* during this hour.
+* Two areas the company could focus on to increase sales without huge increases in cost are the **Focus and Travel sections**
+* Product analysis shows the *Time Management* section brings in the most revenue from all product sales.
+However, when considering only the top five products per section, the *Plants* section brings in the most revenue.
+These specific products can be found under Objective 4 above.
+* The standard Build-a-Notebook offering was the second highest revenue earning product in 2019 (after general pens).

 Recommendations for the company moving forward are as follows:
-*
+* Double staff store 12 - 2 (+ fall evenings & winter holidays)
+* Schedule focus 3 - 4
+* Highlight products in the Focus and Travel sections.
+Starting with Manage Your Day-to-Day, The 90 Day Gratitude Journal, and Mindfulness on the Go Cards from the Focus section and Casio Watches and Habit Tracker Packs in the Travel section.
+* Utilize the Top Ten Revenue Earning Sections based on the Top Five Revenue Earning Products treemap to curate online store items
+* Use the Top Ten Revenue Earners (all days) to choose products to highlight